apecr/rafp-section-8/README.md

 ## Implementation

-This project is implemented qith Flask, and is a REST API for a store.
+This project is implemented with Flask, Flask-RESTful, Flask-JWT and Flask-SQLAlchemy.
+It is a REST API for a store.

 ## Run the code